westonganger/active_snapshot/README.md

 has_many :snapshots, as: :item, class_name: 'Snapshot'
 ```

+It defines an optional extension to your model `has_snapshot_children`.
+See below.

-It only defines one additional instance method to your models: `create_snapshot!`
+It defines one instance methods to your models: `create_snapshot!`

 # Usage